 In all my school experience, respect has been the value that's been the hardest to show.
 It often lacks in many nowadays, and many also tend to misinterpret respect.
 My personal definition of respect covers:

 Respect is a chain that establishes and sustains relationships.
 By showing respect, you acknowledge someone else's identity, voice, and opinion by allowing them to share, convey, and elaborate.

 Not everyone will have the same opinion as me, since everyone has their own points of view.
 I won't disregard anyone just for having conflicting views.
 No exceptions.

 The state or fact of being accountable or to blame for something.

 Responsibility is a task that many seem to struggle with — even I do at times.
 However, I can't and won't let stressful moments break me from being responsible for tasks; be it homework or projects, I try my best to persevere and fulfil the responsibility provided to me.

 Persistence in doing something despite difficulty or delay in achieving success.

 I don't put down quickly when stress comes in.
-Having a robust mental filter, I tend to find positives among negative situations to make myself gear up and prepare for the bad better.
+I tend to find positives among negative situations to make myself gear up and prepare for the worse better.

-I also utilise methods of reflection to make sure that I internalise, process, and understand why things happen the way they do — and what I can do moving forward.
+I also utilise methods of reflection to make sure that I internalise, process, and understand why things happen the way they do — and what I can do moving forward from a negative experience.